beyarkay/masters-thesis/src/05_results.md

 \end{figure}

-It can be seen that the 5-class CuSUM models performed well: The weighted confusion matrix has large values along the principle diagonal.
-The median
-$F_1$-score was 0.813, with a maximum of 0.989.
+It can be seen that the 5-class CuSUM models performed well: The weighted confusion matrix has large values of over 0.7 along the principle diagonal.
+The median $F_1$-score was 0.813, with a maximum of 0.989.
 A slight bias can be seen in the weighted confusion matrix, where gesture 1 (left hand ring finger) is sometimes predicted as gesture 0 (left hand little finger) or as gesture 2 (left hand middle finger).
 These mispredictions can be explained by the natural movement of the human hand: it is difficult to move one's ring finger in isolation.
 When performing gesture 1, the user's little finger and middle finger move by some amount, in addition to the expected movement of the user's ring finger.
 CuSUM is not able to learn that this additional movement is expected, and only knows that acceleration of the user's ring finger should result in a prediction of gesture 1.
 Therefore, movements of the user's ring finger occasionally result in gesture 1 predictions

 The 50- and 51-class CuSUM models both perform poorly, displaying a "chequerboard" pattern.
-This pattern also originates from the formulation of the CuSUM model and happens when two model biases occur simultaneously: The model must confuse gestures using fingers on the same hand (this causes "blocks" of mispredictions along the principle diagonal), and the model must confuse the orientation of the gesture (this causes the pattern along the principle diagonal to be repeated orthogonally).
+This pattern also originates from the formulation of the CuSUM model and happens when two model biases occur simultaneously: The model confuses gestures using fingers on the same hand (this causes "blocks" of mispredictions along the principle diagonal), as well as confusion the orientation of the gesture (this causes the pattern along the principle diagonal to be repeated orthogonally).
 Note that the density of predictions inside each block are not uniform: there is a slight bias to the diagonals within each block, indicating that the CuSUM models do have _some_ ability to distinguish different fingers on the same hand, although this ability is not strong.
 Due to the poor performance of the 50- and 51-class CuSUM models, only the hyperparameters of the 5-class CuSUM will be discussed.

 ### 5-class CuSUM Hyperparameter Analysis